What is a building consent?

 Amendments – can I change the plans?

+You are able to change your plans at any stage.
 Any changes to a consent that has already been granted will require an amended application.
 This will involve extra cost.

 Processing building consents